antievictionmappingproject/covid-19-map/README.md

 },
 ```

+6. To validate that you have all the correct keys in your language file, run `npm run test`.
+If there are any missing or extra keys, you will see an error which informs you which key is the issue, and which language it's being compared against.

-6. To test that you new language works, run the development environment, and add `?lang=<your-lang>` to the url.
+7. To check that your new language works, run the development environment, and add `?lang=<your-lang>` to the url.
 Make sure that all the expected text is displayed as expected.

 Thank you for contributing!